angela-d/brain-dump/android/upgrade-major-lineage-version.md

 # Upgrading Major Versions of Lineage on Oneplus
-The OTA updater does not currently upgrade from v17 to v18, so there's a few more steps involved.
+The OTA updater does not currently upgrade from v18 to v19, so there's a few more steps involved.

 :warning: The upgrade steps deviate between versions with changes to Android and su/Magisk.
-I tend to update my notes after each change I've run into.
+I tend to update my notes after each change I've run into. (v17 to v18 and v18 to v19 used exactly the same ugprade approach)

 **These notes are based on a Oneplus device - if you have a different model, the steps & requirements may differ greatly; especially with regards to Magisk.**